 Global Migration Lecture Series

-What brought you to the subject of Human Trafficking?
+What brought you to the field of Migration Research in the Public Sphere?

-What is the Central or key idea of your lecture/thesis?
+What is the key idea of your lecture?

 What are your future projects?